 Tax laws limit how much of your eligible pay you can contribute to the Plan each year.
 The limit applies, as an aggregate limit, to all contributions from your pay (both Before-Tax Contributions and Roth After-Tax Contributions) that you make to all 401(k) plans to which you contribute during a calendar year.
 The limit is subject to change each year for inflation in accordance with announcements made by the IRS.

 The limit for 2023 is $22,500, unless you also are eligible for Catch-up Contributions, as described below.
 Once you reach the maximum combined Before-Tax and Roth After-Tax Contributions (and, if applicable, Catch-up Contributions) for the year, your payroll deductions will stop automatically.
 Payroll deductions will resume automatically in the following year as long as you continue to have a contribution election on file.

 If you have contributed to another employer's plan during the current calendar year, including another plan maintained within the Company's controlled group, it is your responsibility to ensure that you do not exceed the IRS's annual contribution limit once you start contributing to the Plan.
 If you exceed the limit, you may be liable for additional taxes if the excess amount (and earnings) is not distributed to you by April 15 of the immediately following calendar year.
-If you think you have exceed the limit for the current plan year, you may request a Citi Retirement Savings Plan 402(g) Refund Request Form and returning it no later than March 15 of the following year.
+If you think you have exceed the limit for the current plan year, you may request a refund by completing the Citi Retirement Savings Plan 402(g) Refund Request Form and returning it no later than March 15 of the following year.
 To request a copy of this form, contact the Plan as instructed under "How to Contact the Plan."